What are sciatica and piriformis syndrome?

 How to manage yoga and sciatica-type pain

 First of all, as I said earlier in the article, if you are experiencing sharp pain for any reason during yoga practice, stop what you’re doing.
 Can you modify the posture in a way that doesn’t cause any pain?
 If so, do the modification.
-If that isn’t an option, can you choose a different posture with a similar intention that doesn’t cause pain?
-If so, do the other posture.
+And, if that isn’t an option, can you choose a different posture with a similar intention that doesn’t cause pain?
+If so, do the other pose.
 Opening the deep six lateral rotators, especially piriformis, can help alleviate intermittent pain from a short, tight muscle pressing on the sciatic nerve.
 If yoga or any other stretching is not making things feel better, or if the sciatica-type pain symptoms are showing up outside of yoga during the day, then it’s probably time to see a medical professional and get a thorough assessment of your situation.

 Travell, J.G and D.G Simons.
 1993.
 Myofascial Pain and Dysfunction – The Trigger Point Manual.
 (Volume 2).
 Lippincott, Williams, and Wilkins.